leshow/blog/content/post/rust_for_java_devs.md

 First, a word on the goals of each language.
 Java was created to solve a set of problems.
 It was meant to be ["simple, object-oriented and modular"](<https://en.wikipedia.org/wiki/Java_(programming_language)#Principles>), it was intended to run in a virtual machine and be portable to different architectures, and it was meant to have high performance.
 Rust's goals are to be ["blazingly fast and memory efficient"](https://www.rust-lang.org/), have a "rich type system ... memory-safety and thread-safety", and be productive with good error messaging and a integrated package manager.

 There are some differences here.
 Performance is first on Rust's list, it mentions not having a runtime while also being memory safe, with a powerful type system.
 These are the areas that Rust really shines; code that is performant and safe.
 Servers that need to handle many thousands of requests per second, applications that need to be fast and run with a small memory footprint, or maybe an OS or code running on an embedded device.
 These things can be done in other languages, but this is the domain that Rust was built for.
 Rust does this while also prevent things like buffer overflows, dangling or null pointer errors.
-That's not to say Rust isn't being used in other places (I'm looking at you wasm frontends).
+That's not to say Rust isn't being used in other places (I'm looking at [yew](https://github.com/yewstack/yew) wasm frontends).

 From a pedagogical standpoint, I think the salient points to learn coming from Java to Rust basically boil down to a few broad categories: